Technical Skills: Definitions and Examples for a Resume

 Why are technical skills important?

 Technical skills are important because nearly every job relies on different tools, programs and processes.
 If you have sought-after technical knowledge and skills common in your industry, you’ll be a more competitive candidate.
-For example, while a welder may have a positive demeanor and excellent customer service skills (these are good examples of “soft skills”), his or her skillful handling of a torch will be crucial to their technical and practical success.
+For example, while a welder may have a positive demeanor and excellent customer service skills (these are good examples of “soft skills”), their skillful handling of a torch will be crucial to their technical and practical success.

 Related: Hard Skills vs. Soft Skills